-The center's principal objectives are to increase the pace of existing stem cell research in Norway, establish a platform for human pluripotent stem cell research, and build translational bridges that facilitate the clinical use of stem cells to treat patients.
+The center's original objectives were to increase the pace of existing stem cell research in Norway, establish a platform for human pluripotent stem cell research, and build translational bridges that facilitate the clinical use of stem cells to treat patients.

-In addition to being a driving force for Norwegian stem cell research, the center plays a national role in training researchers, disseminating knowledge about human pluripotent stem cells to researchers, clinicians, and the general public, and increasing collaboration between Norwegian and international stem cell research communities.
+In addition to being a driving force for Norwegian stem cell research, the Center has played a national role in training researchers, disseminating knowledge about human pluripotent stem cells to researchers, clinicians, and the general public, and increasing collaboration between Norwegian and international stem cell research communities.

 Contact information for general requests: